 The vibe on Tybee Island is very laid back; it’s a fun beach town and makes a nice spot for family vacations.
 You’ll find plenty of casual restaurants and lots of souvenir shops on the island.
 You’ll also find a plethora of home rentals and hotels.

 The Back River Beach is probably the nicest area.
-It’s very residential and you’ll find homes there in the multi-million dollar range.
-Expect to pay a hefty price for vacation rentals in that particular area!
+It’s very residential, and you’ll find homes there in the multi-million dollar range.
+Expect to pay a hefty price for vacation rentals in that particular area.

 Pros: You’ll be at the beach!

 Cons: Although it’s called, “Savannah’s beach,” it’s not in Savannah, nor does it feel like Savannah.
 Also, dogs are NOT allowed on the beach at Tybee!!
-You’ll pay a hefty fine for having a dog on the beach, so keep that in mind if you’re traveling with a pet.
+You’ll pay a steep fine for having a dog on the beach, so keep that in mind if you’re traveling with a pet.

 Homelessness: I don’t know if there are homeless communities on Tybee or if there’s a lot of panhandling, since I don’t spend much time there.